-"Because," they explained, "that is the first thing that a guest will do after a long day out.
+"Because," they explained, that is the first thing that a guest will do after a long day out.
 They will walk into the room, flop down on the bed, and turn on the fan.
-If dust comes off the top of the fan, then no matter how sparkling clean the rest of the room was, the guest might think it was as dirty as the top of the fan."
+If dust comes off the room was, the guest might think it was as dirty as the top of the fan."

-We asked them if they were front-of-house or back-of-house.
+We asked them if the were front-of-house or back-of-house.
 (In many hotel companies housekeepers are considered back-of-house staff.)